vonFvon/GaussianBlur/README.md

 - Processed Picture by Python

-< The result is the same as test.png. >
+< The result is the same as test.bmp. >